ethanhuang13/ladybug/README.md

 ## Install

-- Clone the repo
+- Clone the repo on [GitHub](https://github.com/ethanhuang13/ladybug)
-- Open workspace with Xcode 9 or above
+- Open the project with Xcode 9 or above
 - Change bundle ID to something like com.yourcompany.Ladybug
 - Build and run on your iOS devices